HKO-WHL-Sums-Portland-Kelowna

 |_

-Referees — Kevin Webinger, Steve Papp.
-Linesmen — Josh Albinati, Dustin Minty.
+Referees — Tyler Adair, Mike Campbell.
+Linesmen — Dustin Minty, Cody Wanner.